The word cotyledon is often brought up when discussing microgreens and is usually followed by the question "What are cotyledons?

 What Are Cotyledons?

-Cotyledons are the food source of the plant embryo and are also the first leaves that emerge from the soil as the plant germinates.
+Cotyledons are the plant embryo’s food source and are the first leaves that emerge from the soil as the plant germinates.

-In a way, they are at first a battery or inverter and then the solar panels that energize the young plant.
+In a way, they are a battery or inverter and then the solar panels that energize the young plant.

-Let's take a look at a bean seed, as most people have seen bean seeds whether they garden or not.
-Don't worry about the dicot label that will be discussed shortly.
+Let’s look at a bean seed, as most people have seen bean seeds whether they garden or not.
+Don’t worry about the dicot label, which will be discussed shortly.

 There are a lot of terms I know but bear with me.

-The epicotyl is the main stem and where the first true leaves will form.
+The epicotyl is the main stem where the first true leaves will form.

 Back to my battery and solar panel analogy.